Would you like to save some time when drafting your blog posts?

 Looking for more blogging tips from Hugh?
 Check out these posts.

-Of all the blogs I follow, I’ve never, as yet, seen them using the block I’m promoting today.
+Of all the blogs I follow, I’ve never yet seen them using the block I’m promoting today.
 I wonder if you’ve used it?

-Once I tell you about this block, when it comes to showcasing some of the least visited parts of your blog, you’ll be wanting to use it too.
+Once I tell you about this block, when showcasing some of the least visited parts of your blog, you’ll want to use it too.
 I’ll certainly be using it a lot more to help promote some of the parts of my blog that seldom receive visitors.

 Do you feel sorry for the ‘pages’ on your blog?